 This long and complex legislation raises other issues as well.
-However, the core issue here is that oversight of swaps transactions in foreign subsidiaries of U.S. banks is not a side issue in derivatives regulation.
+However, the core issue is that oversight of swaps transactions in foreign subsidiaries of U.S. banks is not a side issue in derivatives regulation.
 It is at the heart of effective oversight of these vast and complex markets.
-The ease with which cash flows, contracts, and risk are transmitted around the world through the thousands of subsidiaries of major Wall Street banks means that if overseas transactions are not properly regulated, then no derivatives regulation can be effective.
-It is important to leave regulators free to address this critical area and not hamper their efforts to properly regulate it by adding additional statutory restrictions as is done in this discussion draft.
+The thousands of subsidiaries of major global banks allow them to transmit cash flows and risk from derivatives contracts around the world with unprecedented ease.
+If derivatives transactions impacting the U.S. market that are conducted through foreign subsidiaries are not properly regulated, then no regulation of U.S. derivatives markets can be effective.
+The numerous additional statutory restrictions created by HR 1256 to block U.S. oversight of derivatives transactions conducted overseas would undermine derivatives regulation as a whole and weaken protections against financial instability.